Best Travel Credit Cards: Maximizing the Benefits

 Pro-tips for maximizing your rewards

-Using the tips above, we've easily offset the hefty annual fee every year.
-You can see from our current earnings breakdown that in the first quarter of 2023 we have already earned enough to offset over $1700 in travel.
+Using the tips above, we will be able to offset the hefty annual fee every year.
+You can see from our current earnings breakdown that since the changeover at the end of October, we have already earned enough to give us $750 cash back, but will be worth more when redeemed for travel at points boost hotels.

 Benefits for Added Peace of Mind